Setting up a friends group

 All churches need friends, and they are out there ready to be made.

-In 2014 we have developed a toolkit to help you set up a Friends (or similar) Group for your church, chapel or meeting house.
+In 2014 we developed a toolkit to help you set up a Friends (or similar) Group for your church, chapel or meeting house.
 It is intended to guide you through the process, and includes thinking about who might be involved, formalising your structure, and what your group might do.

 There are now other sources of advice on setting up a Friends group including the following: